MrKuldeep01/ToDo_redux-toolkit_react-redux/README.md

-Sure, here is a README file for a React Redux application using Redux Toolkit to create a Todo application with functionality to add and remove todos:

----

-# Todo App with React, Redux, and Redux Toolkit
+# 😅👩‍💻🐞 Todo App with React, Redux, and Redux Toolkit

 This project is a simple Todo application built using React, Redux, and Redux Toolkit.
 The application allows you to add and remove todos.